United States sanctions on Bangladesh

-On 2021, the United States imposed government sanctions on Rapid Action Battalion (RAB), an elite security force, and six of its officials on charges of involvement in serious human rights violations in the country.
+In 2021, the United States imposed government sanctions on Rapid Action Battalion (RAB), an elite security force, and six of its officials on charges of involvement in serious human rights violations in the country.
 Under the Magnitsky Act, it was first such case of sanctions by the United States government on the South Asian country.

 Apart from this, a Russian cargo ship carrying equipment for the Rooppur Nuclear Power Plant was also under U.S. sanctions, and as a result, even after changing its name and color, the ship could not dock at a Bangladeshi port.
 It had previously been stated that allowing the ship to dock in Bangladesh would be considered a violation of U.S. sanctions.

 After the imposition of U.S. sanctions on Bangladesh, a controversy began regarding Bangladesh appointing lobbyists in the United States.

 Background

 Allegations of extrajudicial killings and enforced disappearances against RAB by the United States as examples of human rights violations are not new.
 Rather, incidents of extrajudicial killings and disappearances in Bangladesh have long been cited in the U.S. annual human rights reports.
 Human rights activists state that crossfire has been ongoing in the South Asian country for a long time.
-Moreover, the United States is not alone in doing this; over the past decade, the European Parliament has repeatedly expressed concern and passed resolutions regarding Bangladesh’s human rights situation.
+Moreover, the United States is not alone in doing this; over the past decade, the European Parliament has repeatedly expressed concern and passed resolutions regarding Bangladesh's human rights situation.
 The Human Rights Watch, the Amnesty International, and the Asian Human Rights Council have been reporting on this for at least a decade and have presented ample examples in reports published at various times.

 According to various non-governmental organizations, since 2009 there have been over six hundred enforced disappearances, nearly 600 extrajudicial killings since 2018, and RAB and other law enforcement agencies have been held responsible for torture under the Awami League government led by Sheikh Hasina.
 Some reports also mention that opposition party leaders and activists, journalists, and human rights activists have been targeted in these incidents.
 Since 2010, at least 298 individuals, most of them opposition party leaders and activists, have been forcibly disappeared by state security forces in Bangladesh.
 A report published by a domestic human rights organization reveals that from January to September 2014, 82 individuals went missing.
 Of those, at least 39 were later found dead, while the rest remain unaccounted for.